oracle/weblogic-monitoring-exporter/README.md

  that temporary configuration will be sent to all servers configured to use it.

  - A [separate process](#sidecar) that is run alongside a server instance.
 You supply the configuration to such a process with a PUT command, as described below.
-The [WebLogic Server Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator/) has special support for the exporter in this form.
+[WebLogic Server Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator/) versions 3.2 and later have special support for the exporter in this form.

 ## Configuration